 Don't rush to hold a bail hearing.
 You only get one shot at it.
-Trying to rush to hold it 24 hours after your arrest, when all the elements of a good plan aren't yet in place, risks your being detained for years.
+Rushing to hold a bail hearing 24 hours after your arrest, when all the elements of a good plan aren't yet in place, risks your being detained for month or years pending trial.

 Better to take a few days if needed to line thing up properly, including making sure that all your witnesses and documents are available.
 That preparation will pay off.

 If the police decide to release you with conditions, you don't need a bail hearing lawyer.

 Otherwise, if you're brought before a justice of the peace and the Crown won't consent to your release on simple conditions, you definitely need a lawyer.
 You'll be in lock up, so it will be very difficult for you to represent yourself in an effective way that results in marshalling all the resources you need to put in place for a viable release plan proposal to the court.